Associated production of a $W$ boson and massive bottom quarks at next-to-next-to-leading order in QCD

 where we have factored out a power of $\alpha_s$ since the process starts at this order.
 In the following, we describe the massification procedure that allows us to construct a reliable approximation of $\mathcal{M}^{m}_{2}$ based on the results for the two-loop amplitude with massless $b$ quarks.

 Our starting point is the observation that there is a hierarchy between the mass of the $b$ quark $m_b$ and the hard scale $Q$ probed in the process.
 As a consequence, the contributions to the virtual amplitude stemming from power corrections $\mathcal O(m_b/Q)$ are phenomenologically negligible, as we explicitly verified in the one-loop case.
-This provides a huge simplification for the construction of the massive amplitude since only logarithmically-enhanced (powers of $\ln (m_b/Q)$) and constant terms must be considered.
+This provides a huge simplification for the construction of the massive amplitude since only logarithmically enhanced (powers of $\ln (m_b/Q)$) and constant terms must be considered~\footnote{We note that the logarithmically enhanced terms appear also in real and real-virtual contributions.
+At LO and at NLO there is an exact cancellation between these logarithmic terms and the result is finite in the $m_b \rightarrow 0$ limit.
+At NNLO a residual dependence on $\ln (m_b/Q)$ remains, which reflects the necessity of retaining a finite value of $m_b$ lest the calculation become IR unsafe.}.
 These terms, dominant in the \mbox{$m_b \rightarrow 0$} limit, are universally related to the singular behaviour of the corresponding massless amplitude by QCD factorisation properties~\cite{Mitov:2006xs}.
 As a consequence, we can exploit this connection to map the $\epsilon$ poles of collinear origin, present in the dimensionally regularised massless amplitude, into logarithms of $m_b$ and constant terms to reconstruct the result for the massive amplitude.

 The two-loop massive amplitude $\mathcal{M}^{m}_{2}$ can be written as

 where $\mathcal{M}^{m=0}_{k}$ are the renormalised coefficients of the massless amplitude~\cite{Badger:2021nhg,Abreu:2021asb,Hartanto:2022qhh}, in analogy with Eq.~\eqref{eq:massiveampliexp}, and $Z^{k}_{[q]} $ are the perturbative coefficients of the massification form factor for the quark case, computed in Ref.~\cite{Mitov:2006xs}.
 We note that all the quantities appearing in Eq.~\eqref{eq:massification} contain infrared poles and, thus, the knowledge of $\mathcal{M}^{m=0}_{1}$ and $Z_{[q]}^{1} $ up to $\mathcal{O}(\epsilon^2)$ is mandatory.
 As a strong check of our construction we have verified that the resulting infrared structure of $\mathcal{M}^{m}_{2}$ is consistent with that predicted in Ref.~\cite{Ferroglia:2009ep}.